Get Think Jewish Delivered to your Home or Office

 The Missing Moses

-What would we imagine to be Moses' finest hour?
+What do we imagine to be Moses’ finest hour?
 Receiving the Torah?
 Leading the Jews to the Exodus?
-Splitting the Sea?
+Splitting the sea?
 Would you be shocked if I told you it is none of the above?

 The Removable Self